Skip to main content

 Single Red Line ride to NRG Stadium.
 Day pass is $3, unlimited rides on all three lines.
 Tap any contactless card, Apple Pay, or Google Pay at the platform validator.
 No physical transit card needed.

-The Fan Festival sits in EaDo (East Downtown), which is on the Green and Purple Lines, not the Red Line.
-To get from EaDo’s Fan Fest to the stadium, ride the Green or Purple Line to Main Street Square station in Downtown and transfer to the Red Line heading south.
-The full trip takes about 25 minutes including the transfer.
-Allow 30 to 40 extra minutes on match days when platforms are packed.
+The Fan Festival sat in EaDo (East Downtown), which is on the Green and Purple Lines, not the Red Line.
+Getting from the Fan Fest to the stadium meant riding the Green or Purple Line to Main Street Square station in Downtown, then transferring to the Red Line heading south: about 25 minutes including the transfer, and considerably longer on match days when the platforms were packed.

 Houston METRORail Red Line platform with passengers boarding a train